Avaray/dav.one/src/articles/how-to-generate-music-with-yue2/index.md

 ## Keep your lyrics' language and your style prompt in sync

 YuE2 can sing in several languages.
-If your style prompt says "Korean pop," write your lyrics in Korean.
-If it says "English rock," write them in English.
+If your style prompt says "Korean pop", write your lyrics in Korean.
+If it says "English rock", write them in English.
 Mixing a genre associated with one language and lyrics in a different language tends to produce less natural-sounding results, since the model is trying to match a vocal style it learned alongside that language.

 ## Choosing how much creative control to give up